Ritsurin Park 栗林公園

-Ritsurin Park lies roughly two kilometers from Takamatsu Station.
+Ritsurin Koen lies roughly two kilometers from Takamatsu Station.
 Visitors can walk most of the way via a covered shopping arcade.
 You can also reach the gardens by train.

-By train, take the Kotoden train from Takamatsu-Chikko Station to Ritsurin Koen Station; the park's main entrance is approximately a 10-minute walk.
-Alternatively, take a local JR train from Takamatsu Station to Ritsurinkoen-Kitaguchi.
-You can reach the park's northern entrance in about five minutes.
+By train, take the Kotoden train from Takamatsu-Chikko Station to Ritsurin Koen Station; the garden's main entrance is approximately a 10-minute walk.
+Alternatively, take the JR Kotoku Line from Takamatsu Station to Ritsurinkoen-Kitaguchi.
+You can reach the garden's northern entrance in about five minutes on foot.

 Gardens fit for a lord

-A private retreat for generations since landscaping began in 1642 under local clan leaders, Ritsurin Park opened to the public in 1875.
+A private retreat for generations since landscaping began in 1642 under the instructions of the local feudal lords, Ritsurin Koen opened to the public in 1875.
 Rent an audio guide (available in seven languages) and take a leisurely stroll to learn more about the park's fascinating history.
-Maps explaining the backstory behind specific trees, sites, and Kikugetsutei teahouse are also available at park entrances.
+Maps explaining the backstory behind specific trees and also Kikugetsutei teahouse are also available at garden entrances.

 A quintessential Japanese teatime experience

 For a small admission fee, visitors can enter the Kikugetsutei teahouse.
-Sit down on traditional tatami flooring and enjoy drinking powdered green tea on the veranda, while overlooking the main pond.
+Sit down on traditional tatami flooring and enjoy drinking powdered green tea, while overlooking the pond.

 Make waves across the pond

-Embrace the role of a feudal lord and relax on a guided traditional wasen boat ride.
+Enjoy the gardens like a feudal lord and relax on a guided traditional wasen boat ride.
 Afterward, stop by the Sanuki Folk Craft Museum and learn about the local folk crafts on display, such as ceramic and wood products.

 Points of view

-There are several scenic viewing points around Ritsurin Park, but one of the best vistas is from Hiraiho Hill.
-This landscaped hill is one of the highest points in the gardens and is said to resemble Mt.
+There are several scenic viewing points around the garden, but one of the best vistas is from Hiraiho Hill designed in the style of Mt.
 Fuji.
+This landscaped hill is one of the highest points in the gardens.

-Also worth a visit is Hanashobuen, home to around 4,000 irises.
-The park has many beautiful trees, including over 1,000 perfectly pruned pines.
+Also worth a visit is Hanashobuen, home to around 3,700 irises.
+The garden has many beautiful trees, including over 1,000 pruned pines.
 The most famous of these is the Neagari Goyomatsu white Pine, originally a bonsai tree presented as a gift from the Tokugawa shogun in 1833.

-A top tip for visitors to Ritsurin Park is to go early in the morning.
-You can access the park from 7 a.m., the best time to catch a glimpse of the eerie mist that hangs over the ponds.
-Then, stop by the Hana Zentei building for a hot bowl of morning porridge (reservations required).
+A top tip for visitors to Ritsurin Koen is to go early in the morning.
+You can enter the garden at 7 a.m., the best time to see the mist hanging over the ponds.
+Then, stop by the Hanazono-tei teahouse for a hot bowl of morning porridge (reservations required).